Universities see hundreds of personal statements each year. How do you make your Oxbridge personal statement count?

 Many universities are looking for prospective students that are not simply confined to the boundaries of their subject.
 Within the walls of Oxford, corridors are filled with students studying Physics, who are also highly adept pianists.
 This is not to say that you must be so too.
 However, your personal statement should demonstrate that there is more to you than simply the subject you wish to study.

 - What are your passions?

-In my experience, it is most essential to demonstrate not that you are a person whose cup is already filled and whose brain is perfect, but rather someone who whose cup is willing to be filled, and is eager to learn, equipped with the skills to assist you to do so.
-Thus, throughout your personal statement you must expound on your willingness to learn.
+It is most essential to demonstrate not that you are a person whose cup is already filled and whose brain is perfect, but rather someone whose cup is willing to be filled and is eager to learn, equipped with the skills to assist you to do so.
+Thus, throughout your personal statement, you must expound on your willingness to learn.

 Universities such as Oxford and Cambridge, particularly revel in the exploration of knowledge, are far more concerned with seeing how far you will push the boundaries of your subject.
 Your temperament is an important part of this.
 Through all the stages of the application process, notably the interview, it is important to present yourself as your best self.

 The qualities about you, perhaps that you are kind, loyal or honest, will mark you out as a person that a university desires to have in their community.
 There is no better place to do this than in your personal statement.
 Writing your statement in a polite, yet confident, tone will go a long way towards being warmly received by the reader.

 Above all – Be honest.
 Write from the heart.
 Good luck!